ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/AzWb6NqDJg0" frameborder="0" allowfullscreen></iframe>
 </div>

-The Round of 32, the first round of the tournament, normally a round without many close matches.
-But this year was different!
+The Round of 32, the first round of the tournament, is usually a round without many close matches.
+This year however was different!
 We saw a bunch of close matches, but the match between Brazil and Hong Kong was the one that took the spot for most surprising match of the round.

-Brazil, being the #10 seed from qualifiers, was the big favorite to move into the Round of 16.
+Brazil, being the #10 seed from qualifiers, was the big favourite to move into the Round of 16.
 They were up against the #22 seeded Hong Kong, which should have posed no big troubles for the Brazilian team, but things turned out different.

-After the start of the match, Brazil took a quick 2-0 lead, winning their protected HD2 and the FM1 pick from Hong Kong.
+After the start of the match, Brazil took a quick 2–0 lead, winning their protected HD2 and the FM1 pick from Hong Kong.
 Brazil picked NM4 as their next map, which in hindsight, was not the right pick.
-Hong Kong came back and took three straight map wins, including two breakpoints, taking the lead in the match with a 2-3 scoreline.
+Hong Kong came back and took three straight map wins, including two breakpoints, taking the lead in the match with a 2–3 scoreline.
 After taking the lead, Hong Kong was the next team to pick.
-They picked HR1, which resulted in Brazil getting a second breakpoint, tying the match at 3-3.
-After the least two picks of the match, the score ended up in a 4-4 tie, forcing a tiebreaker.
+They picked HR1, which resulted in Brazil getting a second breakpoint, tying the match at 3–3.
+After a back-and-forth between the two teams, the score ended up in a 4–4 tie, forcing a tiebreaker.

-In the end, Hong Kong took the win and won the match 4-5!
-Forcing Brazil into the losers bracket and moving on to the Round of 16 themselves.
+In the end, Hong Kong took the win and won the match 4–5, forcing Brazil into the losers bracket and moving on to the Round of 16 themselves.

 ### Round of 16: ::{ flag=PL }:: Poland vs. ::{ flag=AU }:: Australia